AntreasAntoniou/FewShotContinualLearning/README.md

 ## Datasets
-We provide functionality for both Mini-ImageNet and CUB.
+We provide functionality for both SlimageNet and Omniglot.
 We have automated the unzipping and usage of the datasets, all one needs to do is download them from:

 - [SlimageNet repository](https://drive.google.com/file/d/1qQCoGoEJKUCQkk8roncWH7rhPN7aMfBr/view?usp=sharing)
 - [Omniglot part_1](https://github.com/brendenlake/omniglot/blob/master/python/images_background.zip)